-Trump, Silicon Valley's elite seek to smooth over frictions
+Trump and Silicon Valley elite seek to smooth over frictions

 Last week, the two Republicans on the panel urged a quick reversal of many Obama policies and one, Commissioner Ajit Pai, said he believed that net neutrality's "days are numbered."

-(Reporting by Dustin Volz and David Shepardson; Additional reporting by Grant Smith, Heather Somerville and Jim Finkle; Editing by Jonathan Weber and and Peter Cooney)
+(Additional reporting by Andy Sullivan, Grant Smith, Heather Somerville, Steve Holland and Jim Finkle; Editing by Peter Cooney and Alistair Bell)